 Diving into different worlds

-Each session will last an hour and a half, and will focus on a type of art (e.g., painting, mask-making, drawing, tiles) and a daily theme in tandem with self-reflective questions.
+Each session will last an hour, and will focus on a type of art (e.g., painting, mask-making, drawing, tiles) and a daily theme in tandem with self-reflective questions.
 During these sessions, participants will learn to better understand themselves and others by exploring their headspaces through art.

 Meet the facilitators

-All our facilitators are trained art therapists who love to give back to the community by supporting youth.
+Our facilitators are comprised of practicum students and volunteers who love to give back to the community by supporting youth.